dade1987/RivetLaravelAutoSrDev/README.md

 ### Latest Updates

+### 3 May 2024

+- **Introduced Client-Server Architecture for File Creation via REST Calls:** Implemented a major upgrade with a new server-client system enabling files to be created from client side via REST API calls.
+This enhances the modularity and scalability of the project, allowing for remote and dynamic file generation.

 ### 2 May 2024

 - **Introduced Flex Code Generator Graph (04 - Flex Code Generator):** A new graph that includes advanced nodes for user input, JSON extraction, and dynamic file writing, enhancing the project's code generation capabilities.